-In March 2021, the Company entered into the Stanford License Agreement (Note 6), pursuant to which the Company is required to pay annual license maintenance fees, clinical development and commercial sales milestones and low single-digit royalties on net sales of licensed products.
-All products were in development as of March 31, 2023, and no royalties were due as of such date.
-The Company paid a \$25,000 license maintenance fee in each of March 2023 and 2022 and recognized this as a research and development expense in the condensed statements of operations and comprehensive loss for the three months ended March 31, 2023 and 2022.
+In March 2021, the Company entered into the Stanford License Agreement (Note 6), which was amended in July 2023, pursuant to which the Company is required to pay annual license maintenance fees, clinical development and commercial sales milestone payments of up to an aggregate of \$9.0 million, and low single-digit royalties on net sales of licensed products.
+All products were in development as of March 31, 2024, and no royalties were due as of such date.
+The Company paid \$35,000 and \$25,000 license maintenance fee in March 2024 and 2023, respectively, and recognized this as a research and development expense in the condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2024 and 2023, respectively.
+As of March 31, 2024 and December 31, 2023, no milestones were probable to be achieved and payable.